The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies

 \subsection{Cleaning Photometric Catalogs}

 In the photometric catalogs, spatially extended galaxies are often shredded into multiple objects.
-Galactic cirrus or diffraction spikes from bright stars can be mis-identified as galaxies.
-Although our FoF-merging method described above mitigates many of these problems, spurious objects still contaminate our source catalogs.
+Galactic cirrus or diffraction spikes from bright stars can be misidentified as galaxies.
+Although our FoF merging method described above mitigates many of these problems, spurious objects still contaminate our source catalogs.
 This issue exists in all three photometric surveys.

 We clean these remaining spurious objects both using available spectroscopic data (automated removal) and by eye (manual removal).
-For automated removal, we first identify all galaxies that have a confirmed spectroscopic redshift and have an error on effective photometric radius less than 50\%; we then remove objects that are within two times the effective photometric radius of such galaxies.
+For automated removal, we first identify all galaxies that have a confirmed spectroscopic redshift and have an error on effective photometric radius less than 50\%; we then remove objects that are within twice the effective photometric radius of such galaxies.
 If the confirmed galaxy is in the NSA catalog, we use the elliptical Petrosian light profile instead of the simple circular radius.
 Since these ellipses sometimes overlap with other distinct background galaxies, we only remove objects that do not have redshift information or have a redshift within 200\,\kms{} of the said galaxy's heliocentric velocity.
 As a final check, we visually inspect all objects in our primary targeting region (defined in \autoref{sec:target-selection}) and manually flag the handful of spurious objects that remain after automated cleaning.
-We developed an image list tool\footnote{\https{yymao.github.io/decals-image-list-tool}} based on the cutout service of Legacy Surveys Viewer\footnote{\http{legacysurvey.org/viewer} } to facilitate the visual check.
+We developed an image list tool\footnote{\https{yymao.github.io/decals-image-list-tool}} based on the cutout service of the LS Viewer\footnote{\http{legacysurvey.org/viewer} } to facilitate the visual check.